Ley789/SimpleRayTracer/Thesis/thesis.md

 Sometimes we want to specify the details about the diagram at the start of the program.
 For example the output file, image format, and size of the diagram.
-The Diagrams CmdLine module provides creation of a command-line interface that supports standard options as well as easy customization for additional parameters.
+The Diagrams CmdLine module provides a command-line interface that supports standard options as well as easy customization for additional parameters.
 The abstraction allows by simply defining the rendering backend and the interpretation of the command line arguments to use these features.